 Objectives have been identified by the Departments to meet the City's goals.
-While the framework has been established for the City's strategic plan, the City recognizes that the plan requires ongoing review and change to address new challenges that continually emerge with the times.
+While the framework has been established for the City's strategic plan, the City recognizes that the plan requires ongoing review and changes may be necessary to address the challenges that may emerge from time to time.